-Ways bystanders can intervene:
+The following are ways bystanders can intervene:

 - Take note of the situation. - Consider whether the situation demands your action. - Choose what form of assistance to use. - Decide how to implement your choice safely.

 Risk Reduction

 Risk reduction is intended to decrease perpetration and bystander inaction by addressing conditions that cultivate violence or crime.
 At the same time, it is intended to promote empowerment and action that promotes individual and community safety.